Anonymous6281/composer-assistant-anonymous-RPR/README.md

 -Sentencepiece installation: From the command line, run ``pip install sentencepiece``

-Fifth, download and unzip the release (XXXXXXXXXXX) to your REAPER scripts folder.
+Fifth, download and unzip the release (https://github.com/Anonymous6281/composer-assistant-anonymous-RPR/releases/download/v1.0.0/composers-assistant-for-REAPER-no-models-v1.0.0.zip) to your REAPER scripts folder.
 (To find your REAPER scripts folder, from within REAPER go to Options > Show REAPER resource path in explorer/finder..., and then open the folder called Scripts.)

 Your files are in the right place if you have files like